Tiger FM

 By Ronald Ssemagonja

 Farming in Uganda, including goat farming, is increasingly becoming popular across the country.
-With the rising demand for milk, ghee, and meat, small-scale farmers are finding goats not just a source of food but also a reliable income and a means to improved nutrition.
+With the rising demand for milk, ghee, and meat, small-scale farmers are finding goats not just a source of food, but also a reliable source of income and improved nutrition.

 When it comes to consuming goat milk, there are several benefits.
 It is easier to digest because it contains smaller fat molecules and a different protein structure compared to cow milk.
-It is also rich in nutrients, being a good source of calcium, vitamins A, D, and B12, and minerals such as potassium and magnesium.
-Additionally, it has anti-inflammatory properties because it contains fatty acids and other compounds that may help reduce inflammation.
-Goat milk supports bone health due to its high calcium and mineral content, and it may also help with skin issues since its fatty acids and nutrients can soothe and moisturise the skin.
+It is also rich in nutrients, being a good source of calcium, vitamins A, D, and B12, as well as minerals such as potassium and magnesium.
+Additionally, goat milk has anti-inflammatory properties because it contains fatty acids and other compounds that may help reduce inflammation.
+It also supports bone health due to its high calcium and mineral content and may help with skin issues since its fatty acids and nutrients can soothe and moisturise the skin.

-It should be noted that in many villages such as Luweero, goat farmers like Nanyonga, who started with one Toggenburg doe in 2018, now have over seven goats.
-She confirmed that goat milk has improved her children’s health, just as Hajji Kasule mentioned.
-This is because climate change has not affected farmers in her area as severely as it has those in Kampala District.
+It should be noted that in several villages such as Luweero, goat farmers like Nanyonga, who started with one Toggenburg doe in 2018, now own over seven goats.
+She confirmed that goat milk has greatly improved her children’s health, just as Hajji Kasule mentioned.
+This, she said, is because climate change has not affected farmers in her area as severely as it has those in Kampala district.